psytronx/tipper/README.md

 * [x] Additional: Option to exclude tax from the tip calculation.
 Tax rate is specified in Settings view.
 * [x] Additional: Cost breakdown per person.
 This turned out to be a pretty complex feature.
 It involved two more views, working with UITableView, extra math calculations, and the usage of delegation to pass data between views, among other things.
 As noted above, this feature took the majority of my time.
 I learned a lot doing it.

+Notes:
+This only works for iPhone 5 in Portrait orientation.
+I did not spend any time making the app look right in other screen sizes and Landscape orientation.

 **Walkthrough:**

 ![](TipperDemo.gif)